We are able to give travel immunisations provided for by the NHS.

 The average pay for GPs working in Newcastle Medical Centre in the last financial year was £87,230 before tax and national insurance.
 This is for 1 full time GP and 3 locum GPs who worked in the practice for more than six months

 111 is the NHS non-emergency number available 24 hours a day, 365 days a year.
-Call 111 and speak to a highly trained advisor, supported by healthcare professionals, they will ask you a series of questions to assess your symptoms and immediately direct you to the best medical care for you.
-It’s fast, easy and calls are free from landlines and mobile phones.
+Call 111 to speak to a trained advisor, supported by healthcare providers.
+You will be triaged to assess your symptoms and immediately directed to the best medical care for you.
+Calls are free from landlines and mobile phones.

 When to use the NHS 111 Service